Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Decision-Dependent Information Discovery

 \subsection{Decision Rule Formulation}

-In the literature and to the best of our knowledge, two-stage robust optimization problems with DDID have been formulated (in a manner paralleling Problem~\eqref{eq:exo_1}) by letting the recourse decisions ${\bm y}$ be functions of ${\bm \xi}$ and requiring that those functions be constant in ${\bm \xi}_i$ if ${\bm w}_i=0$, see~\cite{DDI_VKB}.
+In the literature and to the best of our knowledge, two-stage robust optimization problems with DDID have been formulated (in a manner paralleling Problem~\eqref{eq:exo_1}) by letting the recourse decisions~${\bm y}$ be functions of~${\bm \xi}$ and requiring that those functions be constant in~${\bm \xi}_i$ if ${\bm w}_i=0$, see~\cite{DDI_VKB}.
 Under this (decision rule based) modeling paradigm, generic two-stage robust optimization problems with decision-dependent information discovery take the form

 where $\sets W \subseteq \{0,1\}^{N_\xi}$, ${\bm D} \in \reals^{N_\xi \times N_\xi}$, ${\bm V} \in \reals^{L \times N_\xi}$, and the remaining data elements are as in Problem~\eqref{eq:exo_1}.
 The set $\sets W$ can encode requirements on the measurement decisions.
-For example, it can enforce that a given uncertain parameter ${\bm \xi}_i$ may only be observed if another uncertain parameter ${\bm \xi}_{i'}$ has been observed using ${\bm w}_i \leq {\bm w}_{i'}$.
-Accordingly, it can postulate that the total number of uncertain parameters that are observed does not exceed a certain budget~$Q$ using $\sum_{i=1}^{N_\xi} {\bm w}_i \leq Q$.
-The set $\mathcal W$ can also be used to capture exogenous uncertain parameters.
-Indeed, if uncertain parameter ${\bm \xi}_i$ is exogenous (i.e., automatically observed between the first and second decision-stages), we require ${\bm w}_i=1$.
-On the other hand, if an uncertain parameter can only be observed after the decision ${\bm y}$ is made, then we require ${\bm w}_i = 0$.
-The last constraint in the problem is a decision-dependent non-anticipativity constraint: it ensures that the function ${\bm y}$ is constant in the uncertain parameters that remain unobserved at the second stage.
-Indeed, the identity ${\bm w} \circ {\bm \xi} = {\bm w} \circ {\bm \xi}'$ evaluates to true only if the elements of ${\bm \xi}$ and ${\bm \xi}'$ that were observed are indistinguishable, in which case the decisions taken in scenarios ${\bm \xi}$ and ${\bm \xi}'$ must be indistinguishable.
+For example, it can enforce that a given uncertain parameter~${\bm \xi}_i$ may only be observed if another uncertain parameter~${\bm \xi}_{i'}$ has been observed using ${\bm w}_i \leq {\bm w}_{i'}$.
+Accordingly, it can postulate that the total number of uncertain parameters that are observed does not exceed a certain budget~$Q$ using $\sum_{i=1}^{N_\xi} {\bm w}_i \leq Q$. \newpv{If only some (or all) of the uncertain parameters have a time of information discovery that is exogenous, our models and solution approaches can be used by restricting the observation decisions ${\bm w}_i$ to equal~1 (resp.~0) for each \emph{exogenous} uncertain parameter~$i$ that is (resp.\ is not) observed between the first and second decision stages.
+These restrictions can be conveniently added as constraints to the set~$\mathcal W$.} The last constraint in the problem is a decision-dependent non-anticipativity constraint: it ensures that the function ${\bm y}$ is constant in the uncertain parameters that remain unobserved at the second stage.
+Indeed, the identity ${\bm w} \circ {\bm \xi} = {\bm w} \circ {\bm \xi}'$ evaluates to true only if the elements of ${\bm \xi}$ and ${\bm \xi}'$ that were observed are indistinguishable, in which case the decisions taken in scenarios ${\bm \xi}$ and ${\bm \xi}'$ must be equal.
 We omit joint (first stage) constraints on ${\bm x}$ and ${\bm w}$ to minimize notational overhead but emphasize that our approach remains applicable in their presence.